jap99/WordCloud_API/README.md

-# Backlinks, Word Bubbles, SEO
+# Backlinks, Word Cloud, SEO

 This is the backend API endpoint used by the iOS client.